 Where do I even begin with this subject?
 Meme stocks rose to prominence in early 2021 during the Reddit short squeeze event.
-There are some conflicting thoughts on what a meme stock really is in the investing community.
-The cleanest definition that checks all of the boxes is a stock that has a following on social media and amongst retail investors who use social media as a place to discuss investing.
-It seems vague, but that is because meme stocks have encompassed a wide variety of companies over the last year.
+There are conflicting thoughts on what a meme stock is in the investing community.
+The cleanest definition that checks all boxes is a stock with a following on social media and amongst retail investors who use social media to discuss investing.
+It seems vague, but that is because meme stocks have encompassed various companies over the last year.
 What are some other characteristics of a meme stock?
-These don’t apply to every example, but a majority of them will have at least a couple of these factors.
+These don’t apply to every example, but most will have at least some of these factors.

 Meme Stocks Nostalgia

 Meme stock investors are often quite nostalgic for companies that were once thriving.
-I think you can think of a couple of retail brands that I’ll discuss later on.
+I think you can think of a couple of retail brands I’ll discuss later.

 But other than those, nostalgic meme stocks include names like Blackberry, Bed Bath and Beyond, and Nokia.
 Just think BANG stocks.

-Meme stocks basically fly based on social media posts.
+Meme stocks fly based on social media posts.
 People love to pump up stocks.
-However, make sure you’re not a bag holder if you get caught up in the FOMO of it all.
+However, ensure you’re not a bag holder if caught up in the FOMO.

-That’s where it can really bite you.
+That’s where it can bite you.
 But more on that later.

 This is a big one.
-One of the predicating factors of the meme stock revolution has been to raise the price of a stock through a short squeeze.
+One of the predicting factors of the meme stock revolution has been to raise the price of a stock through a short squeeze.
 What’s the best way to do this?
 Find stocks with highly shorted positions against them, and buy those shares until short sellers are forced to close their positions.
-It is an interesting short selling strategy, to say the least, but as we have seen, it can work.
-As we are also seeing right now, it can have dire consequences in the long run.
+It is an interesting short selling strategy, but as we have seen, it can work.
+Unfortunately, as we are also seeing right now, it can have dire consequences in the long run.

 Meme Stocks and Volatility

 Volatility in meme stocks is like a chicken and an egg scenario.
-Is the stock volatile because it is a meme stock or is it a meme stock because it is volatile?
-Either way, meme stock investors seem to embrace the turbulence and live for the double-digit swings in either direction.
+Is the stock volatile because it is a meme stock, or is it a meme stock because it is volatile?
+Either way, meme stock investors embrace the turbulence and live for the double-digit swings in either direction.
 This is why they’re considered the most volatile stocks.

 What Are the Best Known Meme Stocks?